Big-Edge2297/homie-dashboard/README.md

 ---

 ## New Features Summary per version

+New in v3.4.0
+- Added trends in AQI and weather stats

 New in v3.3.0
 - HA check functionality for smart light bulbs and switches and pass the appropriate entities in Lights